WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 2. The primary focus is on the UI.
 3. You are free to chose the colour schemes, typeface, etc.
 4. All the sections need *not* fetch data from the API (only one or two would do)
-5. Although the task is labelled easy, you will be evaluated on the complexity of UI.
+5. **IMPORTANT** Although the task is labelled easy, it can be evaluated as a medium task based on the creativity and complexity of UI.

 ## Task ID: Scheduling CRON Jobs
 #### `Cloud` , `Backend`, `CRON jobs`, `Scheduling`